le-jzr/spl/README.md

 in INT7 encoding, not including the length of the INT7 length itself, but including any control bytes.
 For objects of type BLOB or INTEGER, this length-prefix is mandatory.
-After the length, one control byte identifies the type of the object.
+After the length, one control byte identifies the type of the object, followed by object data, as described bellow.

-STRING:
+ * STRING:
-	A STRING is identified either by a byte in range `0x80`--`0xEF`, or a byte of value `0xFC`.
+	A byte in range `0x80`--`0xEF`, or a byte of value `0xFC`.
 	In the former case, the byte's value minus 128 identifies one of the key strings.
 	No further data is included.
 In the latter case, string data encoded as UTF-8 follow the control byte, terminated by a byte of value 0.

-INTEGER:
+ * INTEGER:

-*TODO*
+	Either `0xFE` (nonnegative) or `0xFF` (negative), followed by little-endian sequence of bytes, with no trailing zero bytes.
+Each byte contains full 8 bits of the absolute value of the number.
+Zero is nonnegative, i.e. `01FE`, not `01FF`, nor `02FE00`.

+ * BLOB:
+	`0xFD` followed by bytes of the blob.
+Example for {1, 2, 3}: `04FD010203`.
+Example for {}: `01FD`.

+ * LIST:
+	`0xFA`, followed by encodings of the contained objects, followed by `0xFB`.

 Extensions, clarifications, etc.